MichaelY310/Calculator32/README.md

 # Calculator32

-there are two main functions
+there are two main functions that helps build an calculator by taking a S expression

 # lex.cpp
 Turn the input string into a token vector and print their attributes